vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 Run the `make clean html` and `open build/html/index.html` commands to rebuild and view your document.
 It should look like this:

 ![First Sphinx Document](/assets/images/First_Sphinx_Document_2.png){:width="100%" .align-center}

+Now you have two links in your table of contents that will open their respective pages when clicked upon.

 ## Next Steps